 “The drive to Calgary is over 16 hours and it’s time students have to give up from their classes”, says Bertin.
 “Having CTTAM support us by providing airfare to and from the event makes a huge difference for our participants and we are very appreciative for their support.”

-Marc Desrosiers, a Business Certificate Instructor at the Steinbach Campus and his wife Doreene, a retired Registered Nurse, recently created awards for students at the Steinbach Campus.
+Marc Desrosiers, a Business Certificate instructor at Red River College’s Steinbach Campus, and his wife Doreene, a retired Registered Nurse, recently created awards for students at the Steinbach Campus.
 The Marc and Doreene Desrosiers Awards, based on academic excellence and community service, will support full time Business* students’ academic aspirations and relieve some of the financial burden of post-secondary expenses.

 The Desrosierses know the importance of a post-secondary education.
 Both graduated in 1972, Marc with an Honours BA from the University of Manitoba, and Doreene from the Saint-Boniface Hospital School of Nursing as an RN.
 Marc went on to earn an MBA, a Professional Manager designation and studied post-graduate Institutional Educational Advancement at Harvard University.
 Doreene enjoyed a fulfilling career in nursing while raising a family of three children (there are now five grandchildren), and is now enjoying retirement.

-Throughout his senior leadership career, Marc also found time to teach part time for Extended Education at U of M over a 9-year period, and last summer, with Extended Education at RRC.
+Throughout his senior leadership career, Marc also found time to teach part time for Extended Education at U of M over a nine-year period, and last summer, with Extended Education at RRC.

 *Eligible business programs are listed in the award write-up on our student awards blog.